henryliuser/studio1/studio1.md

 can angle long upward on the ground and downward in the air

+if u hold some button then all boomerangs in play become spectral tears
+	go thru obstacles also enemies, gotta time it to do cool stuff?

 when descending platform, trigger shape moves ahead of body shape and sprite fix with    if velocity.y > 0 && is_on_floor():